-In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation-Improvements to Employee Share-Based Payment Accounting (Topic 718), which involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
+In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation -Improvements to Employee Share-Based Payment Accounting (Topic 718), which involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 Under the new standard, income tax benefits and deficiencies are to be recognized as income tax expense or benefit in the income statement and the tax effects of exercised or vested awards should be treated as discrete items in the reporting period in which they occur.
 An entity should also recognize excess tax benefits regardless of whether the benefit reduces taxes payable in the current period.
 Excess tax benefits should be classified along with other income tax cash flows as an operating activity.
-In regard to forfeitures, the entity may make an entity-wide accounting policy election to either estimate the number of awards that are expected to vest or account for forfeitures when they occur.
-This ASU is effective for fiscal years beginning after December 15, 2016 including interim periods within that reporting period, however early adoption is permitted.
-We are currently evaluating the guidance to determine the Company's adoption method and the effect it will have on the Company's Consolidated Financial Statements.
+Regarding forfeitures, the entity may make an entity-wide accounting policy election to either estimate the number of awards that are expected to vest or account for forfeitures when they occur.
+This ASU is effective for fiscal years beginning after December 15, 2016 including interim periods within that reporting period.
+We currently recognize no income tax expense or benefit due to significant income tax credits and net operating losses which are fully reserved under a valuation allowance.
+There was therefore no effect on our accounting or reporting at the time of implementation earlier this year.
+We have made the election to continue to recognize losses from forfeitures at inception rather than when they vest or occur.

 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows - Restricted Cash a consensus of the FASB Emerging Task Force (Topic 230), which addresses the presentation of restricted cash in the statement of cash flows.
 Under the new standard, restricted cash will be presented with cash and cash equivalents in the statement of cash flows instead of being reflect as non-cash investing or financing activities.
 A reconciliation of the make-up of the end ending cash, cash equivalent and restricted cash balance will be required for entities who reflect restricted cash as separate items on the statement of financial position.
 In addition, a description of the restrictions on the cash will be required.
 This ASU is effective for fiscal years beginning after December 15, 2017 including interim periods within that reporting period, however early adoption is permitted.
-We are currently evaluating the guidance to determine the Company's adoption method and the effect it will have on the Company's Consolidated Financial Statements.
+We elected to adopt this standard as of the first quarter.
+Accordingly, the cash balances reflected in the Statement of Cash Flows have been increased by \$7.6 million which has been the restricted cash balance since December 31, 2015.
+In addition, we have added note 14 - Supplemental Information to the Statement of Cash Flows which reconciles the cash balances shown on the Statement of Cash Flows with the appropriate balances on the Balance Sheet.